MTG/omar-rq/README.md

         (L, B, T, C,) where L = len(layers), B is the batch size, T is the number of output timestamps, and C = embedding dimension.
 ```

+> [!NOTE] Remember to set the `encodec_weights_path` parameter when using models with EnCodec as input representation.

 ## Cluster setup